 When a claim is disputed, Board examiners will attempt to resolve the issue, at which point you want legal representation from an experienced lawyer.
 Should this attempt fail, then the Board takes the case before a judge who hears testimony, reviews medical records, and ultimately decides on the case.
 During this process, you do not want to leave anything to chance, and a lawyer experienced in handling these kinds of cases not only takes much of the burden off you for handling paperwork, but can also help you understand each step of the process.
 Even if the judge ultimately rules against you, you have 30 days to make an appeal and have your case heard again by an appellate court.

-If you or a loved one has been injured on the job, call the New York worker injury attorneys at Wingate, Russotti, Shapiro & Halperin, LLP today at (212) 986-7353.
+If you or a loved one has been injured on the job, call the New York worker injury attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP today at (212) 986-7353.
 We can discuss your case, help you understand the process, and work to make sure your rights are protected.